Smith & Wesson M&P: Variants

-The M&P9 JG is a standard size Champion series variant named for Julie Golob and fitted with a Warren Tactical rear sight and a fiber optic front sight.
-Besides the three standard black grip inserts it comes with two small and medium-sized pink grip inserts.
-A portion of the proceeds from sale of these models will go to a breast cancer awareness charity and an awareness ribbon is etched on the slide of the pistol.
+The M&P9 JG was a standard size Champion series variant named for Julie Golob and fitted with a Warren Tactical rear sight and a fiber optic front sight.
+Besides the three standard black grip inserts it came with two small and medium-sized pink grip inserts.
+A portion of the proceeds from sale of these models was directed to a breast cancer awareness charity and an awareness ribbon was etched on the slide of the pistol.

 In 2007 the full-size .45 ACP version of the M&P was introduced sporting a 114 mm barrel.
 This model also won Handgun of the Year in 2007.

 In 2008, Smith & Wesson introduced new versions of the M&P: the M&P45 Mid-size, the M&P45 Compact, the M&P9L, and the M&P Pro Series.
 The M&P45 Mid-size sports a 102 mm barrel and a full-sized grip, and the M&P45 Compact targets the concealed carry market with its 4" barrel and shorter grip (with eight or ten-round capacity).

 A S&W M&P9 Shield.
 This is the Performance Center version.
 This version has a ported barrel.

 In 2011, Smith & Wesson released the M&P22, a cosmetically similar handgun chambered in .22 Long Rifle.
 The internal construction and blowback operation of this rimfire cartridge variant is the same as the Walther P22, which Smith & Wesson used to import into the United States, and completely differs from the centerfire M&P variants.
 Rather than the three-dot sights found on other models, the M&P22 has a single dot on the front sight and notch rear that is adjustable for elevation and windage.
 In 2013 the scaled-down M&P22 Compact was released.